ImShyMike/Eryx/docs/docs/language-features.md

 ```

 !!! note "Builtins"
-    Builtin modules are imported without the ".eryx" (example: "math")
+    Builtin modules and installed packages are imported without the ".eryx" (example: "math")

 ## Functions
 Functions can be declared using the `func` keyword.